 |Additional Subscription Databases||Descriptions|

 ISIS is a comprehensive database of detailed reports on public and private insurance companies around the world.
-ISIS contains information on 5,250 non-life companies (back to 1992), 2,400 life companies (to 1995), and 610 composites (to 1995) in over 120 different countries.
+ISIS contains information on 11,700 companies on 150 different countries.
 Each company report typically contains the following: income statements and balance sheets, ratios, shareholder, and subsidiaries.